-African nations sign agreements to conserve water
+Four African nations sign two separate agreements to rejuvenate rivers

 African nations are trying to save their water resources.
 On the one hand, Kenya and Uganda have joined hands to rehabilitate the dilapidated Malaba river to conserve river banks.
 On the other hand, Angola and Namibia have signed an agreement to establish a waterfront commission to promote judicious utilisation of shared water resources.